AdvancedMods/AdvancedFoods/README.md

 AdvancedFoods
 =============

-Add more food to the game.
+Add more food to the game.<br>
+For Minecraft version 1.7.10